 Ending the stigma through poetry

-I once lived with my birth mother
+I once lived with my natural mother

 She was very beautiful and kind